open/close all folders

 - Fantasy Games Unlimited's Psi World adventure Underground Railroad.
 The Free State operates, with the aid of a psionic underground in the Confederacy, a series of escape routes for psis who wish to get out of the repressive police state of the Confederacy.

-- Half-Life 2: Black Mesa East ran a network of safehouses and supply caches to help people escape City 17, with the help of resistance agents planted in Civil Protection.
+- Half-Life 2: The human resistance ran a network of safehouses and supply caches to help people escape City 17, with the help of resistance agents planted in Civil Protection.
 When the manhunt for Gordon Freeman is set off, much of the network ends up being broken by the Combine, although the resistance group that was running the network manages to survive and fight on.

-- The Elder Scrolls III: Morrowind has The Twin Lamps, who help free slaves and get them to safety (as well as occasionally killing their masters).
-Considering that slavery is a thriving business in Morrowind, they are kept very busy.
+- The Elder Scrolls III: Morrowind has The Twin Lamps, who serve as one to free slaves and help them return to their homelands.
+Given that slavery is legal in Morrowind, they need to be discreet.

-- Dragon Age has a couple of these, covertly undermining the Mutant Draft Board mages deal with.
+- Dragon Age has a couple of these, helping mages escape the local religious Mutant Draft Board.
 Origins has a series of sidequests where you can either support or oppose the Mages' Collective, a group of Ferelden apostates.

 - Dragon Age II is built around the Fantastic Racism mages in Kirkwall deal with, so the presence of a "Mage Underground" should come as no surprise.
 There's even a sidequest called "Underground Railroad."
 By act 3, the increasingly-paranoid Meredith has dismantled it, which doesn't do much for Anders' mental state.